Guide

 What does ShadowPhone cost for an agency?

 The Agency plan is $497/month, or $397/month billed annually, covering up to 500 accounts, 10 phones, and 100 GrapheneOS profiles.
-The Growth plan at $247/month ($197 annual) suits mid-size client books.
-Phone hardware is a one-time cost of roughly $150-300 per used Pixel.
+Growth is $247/month ($197 annual).
+Hardware cost varies by model, condition, region, and support horizon; verify a compatible device before purchasing a fleet.
 Every plan starts with a 7-day trial, no card required.

 Can any automation tool guarantee client accounts won't be banned?